 When we move, the dog doesn’t have any of those things.
 The backyard is new, and those smells irritate it to the point that it wants to pee all over it.
 The new couch doesn’t smell like the old one; it doesn’t smell like the dog, so it has to mark it.

 Finally, its feeding routine is all over the place.
 Suddenly, the room where all the food magic happens is entirely different; it smells strange and louder there for some reason.

 Do you understand where we’re going with this?
 Moving into a new house is a complete stimuli bombshell for the dog, making adjusting to new routines, neighborhoods, and pee spots much more tricky.
 Still, there is a way around it — build new associations.

 How to potty train a dog after moving — Re-associations

 Since moving to a new house means the dog has lost its potty spot, it’s time to find a new one.
 At the same time, you should also work on making the dog comfortable in the new house.
 It has to view it as its new home, not a foreign environment.

 Final thoughts on how to potty train a dog after moving

-Most dog owners dread the idea of re-housebreaking a dog after a move, purely because the first potty training process probably lasted for a few months.
+Most dog owners dread the idea of re-housebreaking a dog after a move because the first potty training process probably lasted for a few months.
 However, do know that memory is on your side here.
-It’s far easier to retrain a dog than to train it for the very first time.
+It’s far easier to retrain a dog than to train it for the first time.
 You have to believe that the dog will remember its past behavioral patterns.
 It only needs a push in the right direction!